-The employment arrangement for each of our NEOs includes payments and/or benefits related to an involuntary termination of employment, including in connection with a change in control of our company on a double trigger basis.
-We believe that these protections assist us in retaining these individuals.
+The employment arrangement for each of our NEOs provides for payments and/or benefits related to an involuntary termination of employment, including in connection with a change in control of our company on a "double trigger" basis.
+We believe that these protections assist us in retaining the services of these individuals.
 We also believe that these protections serve our executive retention objectives by helping our NEOs maintain continued focus and dedication to their responsibilities to maximize stockholder value, including in the event that there is a potential transaction that could involve a change in control of our company.
 The terms of these post-employment compensation arrangements were determined after our board of directors and compensation committee reviewed our retention goals for each NEO and an analysis of relevant market data.

-For a summary of the material terms and conditions of these post-employment compensation arrangements, see the sections titled "-Executive Employment Agreements" and "-Potential Payments Upon Termination or Change in Control."
+For a summary of the material terms and conditions of these post-employment compensation arrangements, as well as an estimate of the amounts potentially payable pursuant to such arrangements, see the sections titled "Executive Employment Agreements" and "Potential Payments Upon Termination or Change in Control."